ido-pluto/ipull/README.md

 In some edge cases, the re-try mechanism may give the illusion that the download is stuck.

+(You can see this in the progress object that "retrying" is true)

 To debug this, disable the re-try mechanism:

 ```js